fgasdia/RootsAndPoles.jl/README.md

 ## Description

-GRPF attempts to **find all the zeros and poles of a complex valued function with complex arguments in a fixed region**.
+RootsAndPoles.jl attempts to **find all the zeros and poles of a complex valued function with complex arguments in a fixed region**.
 These types of problems are frequently encountered in electromagnetics, but the algorithm can also be used for similar problems in e.g. optics, acoustics, etc.

-GRPF first samples the function on a triangular mesh through Delaunay triangulation.
+The GRPF algorithm first samples the function on a triangular mesh through Delaunay triangulation.
 Candidate regions to search for roots and poles are determined and the discretized [Cauchy's argument principle](https://en.wikipedia.org/wiki/Argument_principle) is applied _without needing the derivative of the function or integration over the contour_.
 To improve the accuracy of the results, a self-adaptive mesh refinement occurs inside the identified candidate regions.

 ![simplefcn](simplefcn.svg)